Monday, December 23, 2024

 I can confirm that neither the United States, nor especially Ukraine, until the beginning of 1992, had their own vision of what to do with the nuclear arsenals of the USSR.
 As you know, the Ukrainian nuclear-free future appeared in the Declaration of State Sovereignty of Ukraine on July 16, 1990, when our state was still part of the USSR.
 It is also known that US President George W. Bush, less than a month before the declaration of Ukraine’s Independence, convinced deputies of the Verkhovna Rada to support Gorbachev’s “perestroika” and the integrity of the nuclear USSR.
 Thus, at that time, all nuclear strategies were solely generated by the Kremlin.

 It is known that it was the Kremlin that recommended that the United States refrain from recognizing the independence of Ukraine until it accedes to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) as a nuclear-free country.
-This was reported in November 1992 by the New York Times.
+The New York Times reported this in November 1992.
 However, the impressive result of the Ukrainian referendum on December 1, 1991, when more than 90% of Ukrainian citizens supported the Act of Declaration of Independence of Ukraine, broke the Kremlin’s plans and forced the Bush administration to recognize our state in December 1991.

 The situation in the United States regarding Ukrainian nuclear weapons began to change due to the active cooperation of representatives of the democratic opposition of the Verkhovna Rada with American officials.
 This period is presented in detail in documents in my book “The History of Nuclear Disarmament of Ukraine.”
 Already in December 1992, the Deputy Secretary of State conveyed to the Ukrainian Ambassador in Washington, Oleg Belorus, a proposal to President Kravchuk to move towards NATO membership instead of nuclear deterrence of Russia.
 “Nuclear weapons will not protect you from Russia; on the contrary, the issue of your security will become even more acute.
 The only guarantee of security is joining transatlantic structures.”